denis7-jean/ece1512-projectA/vlm/PDF2_VLM_outline.md

 1. **Vision Token Pruning (VTP)** – selectively removes low-importance visual tokens to reduce attention cost.
 2. **Cross-Modal Low-Rank Fusion (LoRA)** – decomposes projection matrices into low-rank factors for efficient fine-tuning.

-Empirical profiling on CLIP (ViT-B/16) demonstrated that **VTP reduced latency by ≈ 40 % and increased throughput by ≈ 75 %** when half of the tokens were retained, with only minor memory impact and negligible expected accuracy loss.
+Empirical profiling on CLIP (ViT-B/16) demonstrated that **VTP reduced latency by ≈ 40 % and increased throughput by ≈ 75 %** when half of the tokens were retained, with minimal impact on memory.

-These findings validate the feasibility of token-level sparsification as an effective approach to mitigate the quadratic cost of transformer-based vision encoders.
+However, **zero-shot accuracy collapsed to ~10%** under naive VTP, revealing that token pruning—when applied without positional preservation or fine-tuning—can completely break semantic alignment in pretrained CLIP.
+This highlights an important trade-off between computational efficiency and representation integrity.

 ---

 ### 7.2 Discussion
-- **Computation vs. Representation Trade-off** – Moderate pruning (p ≥ 0.7) yields strong efficiency gains while maintaining representational integrity.
+- **Efficiency vs. Representation Trade-off** – While VTP yields significant computational savings, our results show that naive pruning severely harms representation quality.
+Preserving positional embeddings and CLS semantics is essential for usable accuracy.
 - **Hardware Efficiency** – The near-linear latency drop confirms that VTP effectively alleviates the attention bottleneck, improving GPU utilization.
-- **Scalability** – Because VTP is plug-and-play, it can be integrated into larger VLMs (EVA-CLIP, ALIGN, SigLIP) without retraining.
+- **Scalability** – With proper design (e.g., positional-aware pruning or post-pruning fine-tuning), VTP could be adapted to larger multimodal models such as EVA-CLIP, ALIGN, and SigLIP.

 ---